Kubernetes stops looking chaotic once its objects start reading as a model for how an application lives, fails, and gets updated inside a cluster.

 - StorageClass and dynamic provisioning can allocate volumes automatically.

-- Stateful systems commonly use StatefulSet with one PVC per replica.
+- Stateful systems commonly use StatefulSet with one PVC per replica, so data survives Pod restarts and rescheduling.

 Security minimum